opendcs/opendcs/README.md

 OpenDCS is currently used by:

 - U.S. Army Corps of Engineers
+- U.S. Bureau of Reclimation
+- U.S. National Oceanic and Atmospheric Administration

+And others.

 If you're agency/company/etc uses OpenDCS and wishes that to be known, please submit either an issue indicating you would like the name added, or a pull request that updates the list above.
-Company Logos are welcome in place of plain text.
+Company/Agency Logos are welcome in place of plain text.

 # Getting started